Samar Yazbek

 Samar Yazbek (سمر يزبك, born 1970 in Jableh, Syria) is a Syrian writer and journalist.
-She studied Arabic literature at Latakia University.
+She studied Arabic literature at Tishreen University (Latakia).
 She has written in a wide variety of genres including novels, short stories, film scripts, television dramas, film and TV criticism, and literary narratives.
 Several of her works have been translated from the Arabic original into other languages.

 Biography

+Yazbek was born in Jableh to an Alawite family.
 In 2010, Yazbek was selected as one of the 39 most promising authors under the age of 40, by Beirut39, a contest organized by the Hay Festival.
 In 2011, she took part in the popular uprising against the Assad regime, and was forced into exile a few months later.
 In 2012, she was chosen for the prestigious PEN/Pinter Prize International writer of courage award, in recognition of her book A Woman in the Crossfire: Diaries of the Syrian Revolution.
 She was also awarded the Swedish Tucholsky Prize and the Dutch Oxfam/PEN prize in the same year.
-In 2016 Yazbek's literary narrative The Crossing was awarded the French “Best Foreign Book” prize.
+In 2016, Yazbek's literary narrative The Crossing was awarded the French “Best Foreign Book” prize.
+In 2024, the English translation by Leri Price of Where the Wind Calls Home was longlisted for the National Book Award for Translated Literature.

 Yazbek also participated in the Syrian cultural caravan, which was an artistic and cultural movement led by Syrian artists that started with a project called "Freedom for the Syrian People" and involved a road trip across Europe.